 Let Plants Clean the Air for You

+When it comes to using plants to improve indoor air quality, experts recommend using one to three plants for every 100 square feet of living space.
 Virtually all indoor plants clean the air of known contaminants, however, the following are best known for their air-cleaning capabilities:

 - English Ivy